-The first subcompact car to be manufactured and sold by Ford in the United States, the Ford Pinto was the smallest American Ford vehicle.
-It was first introduced in 1970 as a fastback and developed into a hatchback by 1972.
+The first subcompact car to be manufactured and sold by Ford in the United States, the Ford Pinto was the smallest American Ford vehicle since 1907.
+It was first introduced in 1971 as a fastback and developed into a hatchback by 1972.

 First produced in 1956, the Tatra 603 is of Czechoslovak origin.
-The large luxury car featured a rear engine and was produced by the Tatra company as a variant in a series of streamlined cars.
+The large luxury car featured a rear engine and was produced by the Tatra company as a part of a series of streamlined cars.

 The Dodge Dart was first introduced in 1960 as a full-size car by the Dodge company.
 For its 1970 edition, the car was redesigned with rectangular taillights and a more efficient fuel system.
 The Swinger name was used for the two-door hardtop variant.

 Manufactured by the American Motors Corporation, the AMC Matador was produced in two generations between 1970 and 1978.
-The first generation was marketed as a station wagon and the second as a model sedan.
+It was available as a two-door hardtop, a four-door sedan and a four-door station wagon.

 The Oldsmobile Cutlass was first manufactured by the General Motors Oldsmobile as a unibody compact car in 1961.
 Part of its fifth-generation line, the 1978 Oldsmobile Cutlass was downsized to a 108-inch wheelbase.